jimmc414/1filellm/README.md

 Click the Generate new token button.

-Enter a descriptive name for the token in the Note field (e.g., "Repo-Prep").
+Enter a name for the token in the Note field (e.g., "Repo-Prep").

 Select the appropriate scopes for the token.
 For the 1filellm.py script, the minimum required scope is repo (which grants full control of private repositories).
 You may need to select additional scopes depending on your use case.

 Click the Generate token button at the bottom of the page.

-Your new personal access token will be displayed.
-Copy the token and save it somewhere secure, as you won't be able to see it again.
-If you lose the token, you'll need to generate a new one.

-In the 1filellm.py script, replace the GITHUB_TOKEN placeholder with your actual token or add to the %GITHUB_TOKEN% env variable as detailed above:
+In the 1filellm.py script, replace the GITHUB_TOKEN placeholder with your actual token or add to the %GITHUB_TOKEN% env variable as detailed above to automatically pull it from your environment.

-'''
-TOKEN = "GITHUB_TOKEN"
-'''
+## Notes ##
+- For Repos, Modify this line of code to add or remove filetypes processed: ``` allowed_extensions = ['.py', '.txt', '.js', '.rst', '.sh', '.md', '.pyx', '.html', '.yaml','.json', '.jsonl', '.ipynb', '.h', '.c', '.sql', '.csv'] ```
+- For Web scraping, Modify this line of code to change how many links deep from the starting URL to include ``` max_depth = 2 ```